 I had a formulaic approach to these phone calls, and I quickly learned how to tweak it to be as effective as possible.
 First, I introduced myself as my dad’s son in the interests of full transparency… and letting the customer know that we had a connection via my dad’s business always helped.
 Next, I would ask the potential customer what time would be best to meet up and demonstrate what they can do to have tap water that’s 80 percent cleaner.
 Armed with an old-school videotape and a water testing solution, I knocked out five presentations a week.
 I made several thousand dollars before my dad asked me to stop calling his customers, and I went back to focusing on girls and playing sports.

 My senior year was all about baseball.
 I was the most feared hitter in the region.
 At 6’4″ and 220 pounds, I could hit a baseball further than anyone.
-On my first swing of the season, I hit an opposite field home run that was well over 500 feet.
-The very next game, I hit the ball so high and far that the umpires lost sight of the ball.
-They had to check the outfield to confirm that it wasn’t in the field before signaling a home run.
-Word got out, and I was intentionally walked 34 times in the next 60 plate appearances.
 My end of the year batting average was .683 with seven home runs and 52 walks.
 As a pitcher, I didn’t allow more than three hits in any game, which included two no-hitters.
-I walked away from my senior year with honors for All-District MVP, All-Valley, and All-Region.

-As soon as I parted ways with my previous company, I lept headfirst into another one.
-In the days before Google Search became famous, I worked diligently for two months straight to reverse engineer the search algorithms of Yahoo and Alta Vista.
+In the days before Google Search became famous, I worked diligently for many months straight to reverse engineer the search algorithms of Yahoo and Alta Vista.
 I knew that this information would help me understand how to ensure that every website I created would rank number one.
 My diligence paid off and I cracked the algorithm perfectly.
 I called up my best friend and asked him if he wanted to come along for the ride.
 It took us less than a year to fly past seven figures.
 We blew every goal and expectation out of the water.
 During our second year, we spun off an e-mail marketing company, which also went over the seven figure mark.